Pelican Valley (5K3) to the Lamar River/Soda Butte Trailhead (3K1) - Trail Descriptions

 Campsite 3L7 to the Lamar River Trailhead - 10.4 Miles - Easy to Moderate Hiking - 3 Stream Crossings

 At mile 24.4 you'll cross Miller Creek (easy) which descends from the high peaks of the Absaroka Mountains on the park's eastern borders.
 Shortly after, the Miller Creek Trail Junction enters from the right, heading in the same direction as the creek that bears its name.
-Within the next mile the trail reaches a high-point where you'll have a view north toward the Calfee Creek Patrol Cabin, its rust colored roof easily visible among the green pine trees that surround it.
-The trail then passes the spur for the patrol cabin and then reaches the edge of Calfee Creek at mile 25.6.
+Within the next mile the trail reaches a high-point where you'll have a view north toward the Calfee Creek Patrol Cabin, its rust-colored roof easily visible among the green pine trees that surround it.
+After passing the spur trail for the patrol cabin the trail reaches the edge of Calfee Creek at mile 25.6.